prodromospapa/raisd-ai_web/README.md

 What this is
 ------------
 A compact toolkit to:
-- generate expected site-frequency spectra (SFS) for stdpopsim demographic models,
+- generate expected site-frequency spectra (SFS) for demographic models,
 - prepare training data and train RAiSD-AI models,
 - run a Flask web UI to analyze user VCF/BCF files with precomputed models.